secretstartups/handbook/business-technology/data-team/data-quality/index.html.md

 ---
 layout: handbook-page-toc
 title: "Data Quality"
-description: "The GitLab Data Quality Program seeks to identify, monitor, and remediate problems with Data that effect GitLab's productivity and efficiency."
+description: "The GitLab Data Quality Program seeks to identify, monitor, and remediate problems with Data quality that effect GitLab's productivity and efficiency."
 ---

 ## On this page